oasis-tcs/openc2-jadn/jadn-v1.0-wd02.md

 ## 1.1 Changes from CSD 01

+* Added serialization style description to [Section 2.2](#22-information-modeling).
-1. The Null base type was removed from [Table 3.1](#table-3-1-jadn-base-types).
+* Removed the Null base type from [Table 3.1](#table-3-1-jadn-base-types).
-2. Default values for omitted definition elements were added to [Section 3.1.1](#311-requirements)
+* Added default values for type definition elements to [Section 3.1.1](#311-requirements)
-3. The default maximum length for type and field names was raised from 32 to 64 characters ([Section 3.1.2](#312-name-formats)).
+* Raised the default maximum length for type and field names from 32 to 64 characters ([Section 3.1.2](#312-name-formats)).

 ## 1.2 Glossary